Discussion Questions

 1. At the very beginning of the book, Sofiya wants to save up money to afford a bus ticket and find her mother.
 How does this goal of hers change throughout the course of the book?
 What factors contribute to the change and what does she want by the end?

 2. Empathy and communication play a big part in how several characters are able to learn to understand one another and work together throughout the book.
 Can you find three examples of characters who are able to work better together by changing how they communicate with one another?
 How does their communication make a difference?
-How is empathy different than sympathy?
+How is empathy different to sympathy?

 3. In Chapter 15, Sofiya finds herself near the Parliament building, where the Russians are holding a referendum.
 This was a real moment in history when a vote was held to determine whether Crimea was part of Russia or Ukraine.
 According to analysts, about 98% of people voted that Crimea was part of Russia.
 Imagine and offer some reasons why such an overwhelming result might be suspicious.
 Why was it difficult for Sofiya to answer the reporter’s questions?